mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 ## Update for 16x32 Panels
 * There is a virtual panel class available to work with 16x32 panels (see: [examples/16x32 Panel](/examples/P6_32x16_1_4_ScanPanel).
 This Panel includes drawing lines and rectanges, text and scrolling text

+# Getting Started
-# Installation
+## 1. Library Installation

 * Dependency: You will need to install Adafruit_GFX from the "Library > Manage Libraries" menu.
 * Download and unzip this repository into your Arduino/libraries folder (or better still, use the Arduino 'add library from .zip' option.
 * Library also tested to work fine with PlatformIO, install into your PlatformIO projects' lib/ folder as appropriate.

-# Wiring ESP32 with the LED Matrix Panel
+## 2. Wiring ESP32 with the LED Matrix Panel

 By default the pin mapping is as follows (defaults defined in ESP32-HUB75-MatrixPanel-I2S-DMA.h).